Ben-Kerman/anki-jrp/README.md

 - Ambiguous accents can't be marked and thus won't be highlighted.
 - Split accents can't be accurately represented and will be displayed as unknown.

+## Migrating from the Migaku Japanese Add-on

+Follow the guide to [getting started](#getting-started) above.

+You can easily migrate existing notes to the new syntax without losing any manual changes by selecting them in the browser and [bulk converting](#bulk-conversion) them with the _Default_ conversion type as long as _Regenerate contents_ is disabled.
+Make sure to back up all notes in case there are bugs in the conversion algorithm.

 ## Reporting Issues